 All CIS students will learn to acquire and utilize information and changing computer technology used in computing-based systems, as well as to understand its global and local impacts.
 Through this learning process, we expect students to function in a team environment and demonstrate effective communication skills.

-Besides the Department-Wide Student Learning Outcomes, Computer Science students completing our program will also learn to:
+Besides the Department-Wide outcomes, Computer Science students completing our program will also learn to:

 Design, implement and evaluate a computing-based solution to meet a given set of computing requirements.